benashford/rs-transducers/README.md

 1. By passing this to the `new` function of a transducer a new reducing function is returned.
 2. Call `init` on the reducing function.
 3. For each piece of data call `step`.
+Taking into account the result, stopping early if `StepResult::Stop` is returned.
 4. Finally call `complete`.

 It is the responsibility of the implementation to retain access to the constructed data structure.

+## Differences between `rs-transducers` and Clojure's transducers

+Two of the biggest differences are:

+1. Transducers are not reusable, they're fully consumed when producing the final `Reducing` function.
+This was done to make lifecycles simpler.

+2. A limited set of application functions.

 ## License